a-paxton/crqa-tools-and-more/readme.md

-# Resources for recurrence quantification analysis
+# Resources for nonlinear analyses

-Tools and tutorials to help with RQA and CRQA.
+Tools and tutorials to help with recurrence quantification analysis (RQA), cross-recurrence quantification analysis (CRQA), and detrended fluctuation analysis (DFA).

 ## Tutorials